AbhradeepMukherjee/xerocodee/README.md

 - Integrated Material-UI icons to enhance the visual appeal of the components
 - Leveraged Material-UI components and styles for building pages within the Next.js framework
 - Implemented routing functionality within the application using Next.js routing capabilities

+### #3.
+Implemented backend features, login/signup functionalities, GitHub login integration, frontend-backend connectivity, Context API for authentication, and ensured responsiveness.

+- Integrated backend features by adding `userModel` and `authController` to manage backend functionalities.
+- Implemented signup, login, isLoggedIn, and logout functionalities to enable user authentication.
+- Integrated login with GitHub for enhanced user authentication options.
+- Couldn't integrate login with Google due to the unavailability of a Google Cloud Provider account.
+- Established frontend-backend connectivity by connecting frontend components with their respective backend counterparts.
+- Utilized Context API to define authentication status, indicating whether the user is logged in or not.
+- Ensured responsiveness of login, signup, onboardingone, onboardingtwo, and onboardingthree pages.

+### #4.
+Changes in `.babelrc`, `babel.config.js`, and `tsconfig.json`

+- Updated `.babelrc` and `babel.config.js` files for Babel configuration adjustments.
+- Modified `tsconfig.json` to accommodate changes in TypeScript configuration.

+### #5.
+Handling ESLint Configuration

+- Configured ESLint to extend the Next.js core web vitals configuration.
+- Reviewed ESLint rules provided by Next.js and identified conflicts with project setup.
+- Overrode specific ESLint rules to address conflicts related to React Hooks usage.
+- Explored options to customize ESLint configuration to better suit project requirements.
+- Documented the process for handling ESLint configuration conflicts and overrides.

+# Challenges Faced

+During the development of this project, I encountered the following challenges:

+## Google Authentication Integration

+I faced difficulty implementing authentication with Google due to the requirement of a Google Cloud Platform account.
+Since I didn't have access to a Google Cloud Platform account, I couldn't proceed with integrating Google authentication into the application.

+## Linting Issues during Deployment

+While deploying the project, I encountered linting issues related to ESLint configuration conflicts.
+These conflicts arose due to differences between the project's setup and the default ESLint rules provided by Next.js.
+Resolving these conflicts required overriding specific ESLint rules related to React Hooks usage to ensure compatibility with the project's architecture.

+## Resolution

+- To address the linting issues during deployment, I reviewed the ESLint configuration provided by Next.js and identified the conflicting rules.
+I then customized the ESLint configuration to override the conflicting rules, ensuring consistency and compatibility with the project setup.
+This process involved careful consideration of the project requirements and documentation provided by Next.js for handling ESLint configuration conflicts.

+- To overcome this challenge, I explored alternative authentication options and focused on implementing authentication with other providers such as GitHub using the available resources and documentation provided by the respective authentication service.